SIP Trunking • Last Updated 8/5/2024

 4xx: client error

 The 4xx response codes indicate that something went wrong while processing the message, and the request cannot be fulfilled.
-There are quite a few of them, including:
+There are quite a few of client error SIP response codes, including:

 400: bad request